Kleinian sphere packings, reflection groups, and arithmeticity: Proofs

 \subsection{Proof of Theorem~\ref{theorem:dimension-bound}}

-The proof of Theorem~\ref{theorem:dimension-bound} follows from the results of Esselmann \cite{E} and the following simple lemma which is well known to experts in hyperbolic reflection groups (and also follows from more general results of \cite{BK21}).
+The proof of Theorem~\ref{theorem:dimension-bound} follows from the results of Esselmann \cite{E}, the Structure Theorem, and the following simple lemma which is well known to experts in hyperbolic reflection groups (and also follows from more general results of \cite{BK21}).

 \begin{lemma} Let $\Gamma<\Isom(\HH^{n+1})$ be the symmetry group of a crystallographic packing $\mathscr{P}$ of $\SSS^n$, and let $\Gamma_0$ be the stabilizer of a sphere in $\mathscr{P}$.
 Then $\Gamma_0$ is a reflective lattice acting on $\HH^n$.
-If $\Gamma$ is arithmetic, then $\Gamma_0$ is also arithmetic \end{lemma}
+If $\Gamma$ is arithmetic, then $\Gamma_0$ is also arithmetic. \end{lemma}

 \begin{proof} Indeed, the sphere corresponds to a facet $P_0$ of the Coxeter polyhedron $P$ associated to the packing $\mathscr{P}$, and $P_0$ is orthogonal to all the adjacent facets.
 Then $\Gamma_0$ coincides with the finite covolume hyperbolic group generated by reflections in the facets of $P_0$.
 The orthogonality of $P_0$ to its neighbours together with Vinberg's criterion (Theorem~\ref{V}) implies that $\Gamma$ being arithmetic makes $\Gamma_0$ arithmetic too. \end{proof}